Alternatives to Boarding School for NWT Teens Without a Local High School

 Homeschooling offers the opposite model: education rooted in community, led by family, integrated with the land.
 When a teenager learns to set a trapline, they're learning biology, mathematics, patience, and cultural continuity simultaneously.
 When they spend a week on the land with an Elder, they're receiving an education that no classroom — in Yellowknife or anywhere else — can replicate.

 The NWT's own Dene Kede and Inuuqatigiit curricula recognise this.
-These territorial frameworks mandate that education connect students to the land, to their spiritual traditions, and to their people.
-Home education is, in many ways, the purest implementation of what these curricula intend.
+These territorial frameworks are mandated in public schools and provide useful frameworks for connecting education to the land, spiritual traditions, and community.
+Home education is, in many ways, a direct implementation of what these curricula intend.

 Frequently Asked Questions